-These facts help you understand why Finns are total sports nuts!
+These seven bullet points help you understand how big a thing sport is in Finland and why Finns are total sports nuts!

-Here any sport, no matter how small, can create a huge spectator interest.
+But on the other hand, here any sport, no matter how small can create a huge spectator interest.
 It just needs to include one ingredient: a winning Finn.

-We celebrate all wins, whether they are in major sports or in shooting, curling, bike orienteering or aerobics.
+In Finland, we celebrate all wins, whether they are in major sports or niche categories like shooting, curling, bike orienteering, or aerobics.

 #2 Finnish specialties

-Furthermore, over the years, we have come up with quite innovative sports by ourselves.
-That way we make sure that there are at least a couple of World Championships easily at our reach.
+Maybe it’s our way of making sure that there are at least a couple of World Championships easily at our reach.

-In my opinion, we Finns get easily excited and like to try out different sports.
+In my opinion, Finns get easily excited and like to try out different sports.

 Sports like frisbee golf, badminton, weightlifting, and parkour are surprisingly popular among different age groups in Finland.